Life Choices People Make and Their Effect on Homelessness

-Millions of Americans are currently unemployed due to choosing the wrong employer.
+Thousands, maybe tens of thousands of Americans are currently unemployed due to choosing the wrong employer.
 Back when they got the last job they had, they made a decision to work at that particular business.
 Then, the businesses they chose to work at failed and had to lay people off from their jobs.

 To call this decision a poor choice would be a bit ridiculous.
 Even business moguls aren't able to choose which businesses will fail and which will succeed with any great degree of accuracy.
 When you took that job at Circuit City instead of at Best Buy, or at Perkins instead of at Applebees, you made a decision that could leave you homeless.
 Choices must be made and it's inevitable that some of them don't play out as well as others.

 Most Americans would not consider accepting a job to be a poor choice.
 However, it is now almost tied for top place with choosing to join the military as the leading decision that ultimately results in homelessness.

 The difficult thing about this is that every person must work to survive, but it's usually impossible to have all of the information about a business before applying to work at it.
 Businesses just don't give out information such as whether or not they are in financial difficulty or if they plan to sell the business.
 So it's a crap shoot for most applicants.

 Veterans of the armed forces make up as much as 40% of the adult homeless population in America.
 Due to their decision to join the military and to serve their country, a shocking number of veterans become homeless due to physical, mental, or emotional injuries sustained during combat.
 That these soldiers are damaged by serving their country is not what is shocking, it's the reluctance of our society to admit the obvious that astounds me.

 The logical and humane response to this would be to support and care for those wounded warriors.
 Unfortunately, the same views that allow soldiers to be sacrificed on the battlefield still seem to apply once they return to civilian life.